NyashaNziramasanga/Masters-of-Computer-Science/COMP9721-enterprise-information-security/Week12-Implementation/week12-notes.md

 - Largely marketing driven – improve brand image
 - May be a requirement in order to engage with some other business enterprises
 - May increase confidence level of customers in doing business with the enterprise

+## Maintaining Security

+Continuous process, arising from matters such as

+- Acquisition and disposal of assets
+- Change in business activities, priorities, processes
+- Formation or dissolution of alliances with other enterprises
+- Staff changes – particularly senior staff

+## Security Roles

+- **Small**, part time task role handled by IT department
+- **Medium**, part time role handled by IT department
+- **Large**, full time roles such as Security engineers and